spark-engine-ai/ChatWeb/README.md

    ```

 5. **Run Your Application:**
-   Access your project in the `WareHouse` directory.
+   Access your project in the `ProjectOutput` directory.
 Run your application with:
    ```
-   cd WareHouse/<project_name>_timestamp
+   cd ProjectOutput/<project_name>_timestamp
    python3 main.py
    ```